Semidefinite network games: multiplayer minimax and complementarity problems: Nash equilibria via semidefinite linear complementarity problems and the connection to quantum games

 Considering the optimization problem

 its dual is given by

 Consequently, by strong duality for SDPs we have that $(X_1,\ldots, X_n)$ is a Nash equilibrium iff there exist $\lambda_1,\ldots, \lambda_N$ such that for all $i\in [N]$ we have

 Lemma \ref{nonnegativity} establishes that we can assume each payoff matrix to be PSD.
 Therefore, the map $\Phi_i$ becomes a completely positive map, implying that $\Phi_i(X)$ is also a PSD matrix.
 Thus, the generalized inequality $ \lambda_i\id_{\cA_i}-\Phi_i(X)\succeq 0 $ implies that $\lambda_i\ge 0$.
-Now consider the SDP-LCP
+Now consider the semidefinite LCP

 and note that if $X_i,\lambda_i$ are feasible for $\eqref{KKT}$ then $\tfrac{1}{\lambda_i}X_i$ is feasible for \eqref{LCP}, and conversely, if $X$ is feasible for \eqref{LCP} then $\tfrac{X_i}{\tr(X_i)}, \lambda_i=\tfrac{1}{\tr(X_i)}$ is feasible for \eqref{KKT}.
 Finally, to write \eqref{KKT} in the standard form \eqref{complementarity} we take